 Create a business plan

 Once you've gathered the essential information you need from your market research, you need to take some time to set out a feasible business plan.
 This isn't just a useful exercise so you can visualise your spending and the steps to take when starting out.
 It's also useful for any potential investors, future business partners, other teachers, and banks to understand your vision.
 It can also act as a guide to running your business and keep you on track.
 Your business plan doesn't have to be complicated and overflowing with pie charts, algebra and complex language.
-There are, however, seven essential things to include in your business plan:
+If you're wondering how to make a business plan, there are seven essential things to include when writing a business plan:

 Simply put, your executive summary is an introduction where you briefly outline the main aspects of your business.
 What is your business and why will it be successful?
 Explain your mission statement and briefly talk about where you want to open your Pilates studio and a quick summary of how many employees you intend to hire.